Understand the Social Security Disability Process Located in West Virginia and Serving Nation Wide

-According to regulations, anyone who is performing “substantial gainful activity,” is considered working.
-This includes employment that involves significantly productive mental duties and is intended for profit.
-Full-time, part-time, and less than part-time work is considered substantial.
+According to regulations, Social Security considers anyone who is performing “substantial gainful activity” as working.
+The definition includes employment intended for profit that involves significantly productive mental duties.
+Social Security considers full-time, part-time, and less than part-time work as substantial.

-A non-severe impairment is considered one that is not detrimental to your physical or mental ability to complete basic work tasks, such as walking, standing, sitting, carrying, seeing, hearing, speaking, remembering of instructions, ability to use judgement, dealing with changes in routine, and other activities.
-If your functional capacity is diminished by your impairment, you may be eligible to claim Social Security Disability.
-However, unless your impairment is expected to result in death, it must have been present, or be expected to last, for at least 12 months.
+Social Security considers a non-severe impairment as one that is not detrimental to your physical or mental ability to complete basic work tasks, such as walking, standing, sitting, carrying, seeing, hearing, speaking, remembering of instructions, ability to use judgment, dealing with changes in routine, and other activities.
+If impairment diminishes your functional capacity, you may be eligible to claim Social Security Disability.
+However, unless your impairment is expected to result in death, the impairment must have been present, or be expected to last, for at least 12 months.

 Are Your Impairments Eligible?

-In order to be eligible to file a claim for SSD, your impairment or impairments must exactly match the ones listed found in the Listing of Impairments.
-The medical signs, findings, and symptoms of the impairment of the claimant must medically equal its counterpart in this listing, and must be determined by a medical professional selected by the Social Security Administration.
+In order to be eligible to file a claim for social security disability, your impairment or impairments must exactly match the ones found in the Listing of Impairments.
+The medical signs, findings, and symptoms of the impairment of the claimant must medically equal its counterpart in this listing, and a medical professional selected by the Social Security Administration must determine the impairment.

 Depending on age, education, and work experience, a potential recipient of Social Security Disability benefits cannot perform any kind of substantial gainful work that exists in the national economy.
-The Medical-Vocational Guidelines are considered framework, or a structure for evaluation, used to determine if a certain occupation invalidates a claimant’s eligibility for SSD benefits.
+Social Security considers the Medical-Vocational Guidelines as framework, or a structure for evaluation, used to determine if a certain occupation invalidates a claimant’s eligibility for social security disability benefits.
 These guidelines evaluate age, education, work experience, and type of work to determine eligibility.